EdgeFirstAI/documentation/docs/perception/dev/examples/ssd.md

 ## Image Inference

-In this example, the MobileNet SSD model and the sample image was taken from the [ssd-tflite repository](https://github.com/apivovarov/ssd-tflite/tree/master).
-This example has modified the Python script provided in the repository to deploy the model with the OpenVX delegate to run on the NPU.
+In this example, the sample pretrained MobileNet SSD models and the sample image can be found in [ML-Zoo](https://github.com/Arm-Examples/ML-zoo/tree/master/models/object_detection/ssd_mobilenet_v1) and [ssd-tflite repository](https://github.com/apivovarov/ssd-tflite/tree/master).
+This example has modified the Python script provided in the "ssd-tflite" repository to deploy the model with the OpenVX delegate to run on the NPU.
 Furthermore, minimum dependencies are used to ensure no additional venv/pip installations are needed.
 The only dependencies required are `tflite_runtime`, `numpy`, and `pillow` which should already come pre-installed in the Maivin's BSP.
 Lastly, the model outputs are then drawn onto the image for visualization.

 For a quick demonstration, download the following files for running the example.